mattmakai/fullstackpython.com/content/posts/190626-dev-led-sales-startups.markdown

 That covers the most common online and offline developer marketing and sales tactics.
 Is that it?
 </p><p>
-No, there actually are many other tactics.
-However, the ones we just listed are the most likely to be successful based on the relatively small investment you can make as a startup company.
+No, there are many other tactics.
+However, the ones we just listed are the most likely to be successful based on the relatively small investment you can make as a startup.
 <p></p>
-There are a set of tactics that are essentially "magic" to you because they rely on an existing successful foundation to properly execute.
-Building a new foundation of developer awareness is dramatically different from doing a better job of serving developers who already know you and expanding developer adoption further away from early adopters.
+There are an additional set of tactics that are essentially "magic" to you because they rely on an existing successful foundation to properly execute.
+Building a new foundation of developer awareness is dramatically different from expanding developer adoption among those are not early adoptors as well as doing a better job of serving developers who already use your service.
 </p>
 </div></div>